TheLastCylon/ecosystem/documentation/buffereds/questions_and_answers.md

 attention when reading the configuration documentation:

-- Ecosystem will NEVER try to use some kind of default for the location of queueing databases.
+- Ecosystem will NEVER try to use some kind of default for the location of buffering databases.
-- If your application uses things like `queued_endpoint` or `queued_sender`, you will have to explicitly set this location, for at least machine level.
+- If your application uses things like `buffered_endpoint` or `buffered_sender`, you will have to explicitly set this location, for at least machine level.
 Or your application will not start.
-- Queue databases are far too important to have their location left up to some kind of computed default.
+- Buffer databases are far too important to have their location left up to some kind of computed default.
 - Ecosystem forces you to be explicit about this, because losing these [Sqlite](https://sqlite.org) database files, or having them in a location that